openstack-archive/networking-ovs-dpdk/doc/source/getstarted/centos.rst

 | cd ~
 | git clone https://github.com/openstack-dev/devstack.git

-When you have cloned devstack, the next step is to configure you controller and compute nodes.
+When you have cloned devstack, the next step is to configure your controller and compute nodes.

 Here are some local.conf examples based on the topology described above.